CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Conclusion

-\section{CONCLUSION}
+\textbf{(1) Importance of Chunk Combination Order.} To evaluate the impact of chunk combination order, we test a deliberately reordered version of \textit{CARROT}'s output.
+The result shows a significant performance drop, with the ROUGE-1 score declining from 0.43 to 0.21, confirming that the chunk combination order is critical for RAG inference.

+\textbf{(2) Non-monotonic Utility of Chunk Selection.} We compare \textit{CARROT} with baselines such as \textit{RAPTOR}, \textit{NaiveRAG}, and \textit{HYDE}, all of which consume the full 8192 online input tokens but underperform relative to \textit{CARROT}, which uses only 899 online input tokens.
+For instance, \textit{NaiveRAG} relies on top-\textit{k} retrieval with reranking but greedily selects chunks without considering their correlations, often failing to capture semantically relevant context.
+When answering the query \textit{"Is bougainvillea a shrub?"}, it retrieves text containing matching terms but misses the essential taxonomic information.
+Meanwhile, \textit{HYDE} and \textit{RAPTOR} depend on costly LLM calls to generate hypotheses or summarize content, leading to inefficient token usage.
+In contrast, \textit{CARROT}'s adaptive chunk selection strategy retrieves concise, semantically aligned context, enabling more accurate and efficient LLM responses.

+\textbf{(3) Handling Query Diversity.} To assess robustness to diverse query types, we compare \textit{CARROT} with its variant \textit{CARROT w/o Agent}, which lacks the adaptive configuration agent.
+Without this component, the model struggles to identify optimal chunk combinations and often fails to retrieve the most relevant information, demonstrating the importance of the configuration agent in handling varied query intents.

+\section{Conclusion}

-Considering the non-monotonicity of the chunk's utility, correlation between the chunks, and the diversity of the different query domain, we propose a learning-based retrieval optimization system \textit{CORAG}.
-Initially, we model the chunk combination orders as a policy tree and employ MCTS to explore this policy tree, aiming to identify the optimal chunk combination order.
-We introduce a configuration agent that accurately predicts the optimal configuration and reranker for the given query.
-Additionally, we also design a parallel query expansion strategy to expand multiple nodes in each iteration.
-Experimental results demonstrate that our method significantly outperforms state-of-the-art methods within constrained cost limits and also shows notable efficiency.
+Considering non-monotonic chunk utility, chunk correlation, and diverse query domains, we propose \textit{CARROT}, a learned cost-constrained retrieval optimization framework for RAG.
+We model chunk combination orders as a policy tree and apply MCTS to find the optimal combination within a cost constraint.
+A configuration agent predicts the best query configuration and reranker, while a parallel expansion strategy processes multiple nodes per iteration.
+Comprehensive experiments across three benchmark datasets demonstrate that \textit{CARROT} significantly outperforms state-of-the-art methods under constrained costs, achieving up to 30\% improvement while maintaining superior efficiency and scalability.